 Placing that image on another, although perhaps inevitable, is also destructive.
 Moore also says : “Everyone talks of the power of love to build relationships; they say nothing of it’s capacity to destroy them.”

-in a song recently, i felt quite lucky to find the words
+in a song recently, i found the words

 “What i need from you/Is what i need to do.”